MX Record Checker

 ## Result Behavior

-The result explains whether the domain can receive mail and what to ask your DNS or mailbox provider to fix.
+The report explains whether the domain can receive mail and what to ask your DNS or mailbox provider to fix.

 ## AI Agent Notes